Parity Quantum Optimization: Encoding Constraints: Abstract

 \section{Abstract}

-Constraints make hard optimization problems even harder to solve on quantum devices because they are implemented with large energy penalties and additional qubit overhead.
-The parity mapping, which has been introduced as an alternative to the spin encoding, translates the problem to a representation using only parity variables that encodes products of spin variables.
-In combining exchange interaction and single spin flip terms in the parity representation, constraints on sums and products of arbitrary \textit{k}-body terms can be implemented without additional overhead in two-dimensional quantum systems.
+Constraints make hard optimization problems even more challenging to solve on quantum devices because they are typically implemented with large energy penalties and additional qubit overhead.
+The parity mapping, which has been introduced as an alternative to the spin encoding, translates the problem to a representation using parity variables that encode products of spin variables into a single parity variable.
+By combining exchange interaction and single spin flip terms in the parity representation, constraints on sums, products of arbitrary \textit{k}-body terms and sums over such products can be implemented without penalty terms in two-dimensional quantum systems.